amd/aocl-compression/README.md

 BUILDING ON WINDOWS
 -------------------
-As the prerequisites, make available Microsoft Visual Studio along with it's\
+As the prerequisites, make available Microsoft Visual Studio along with its\
 "Desktop development with C++" toolset that includes the Clang compiler.

 BUILDING WITH VISUAL STUDIO IDE (GUI)
 -------------------------------------